 Successful behavioral treatments include motivational enhancement therapy, contingency management, and cognitive behavioral therapy.

 The Road to Recovery

-The road to recovery may be rocky, but detox gives you a sturdy foundation to get you where you need.
+The road to recovery may be rocky, but cannabis detox or medical detox gives you a sturdy foundation to get you where you need.
 Detox is usually required for longer rehab programs designed for long-term sobriety and good health.
 In a supportive detox program you get the medical treatment needed to manage withdrawal symptoms and get yourself on the path to rehabilitation and recovery.

 Georgia Drug Detox is dedicated to helping you find and select a detox program that fits your personal needs and gets you on track for recovery.
-It is important to complete your detox surrounded by supportive professionals who specialize in treating your specific addition, not just addiction in general.
+It is important to complete your marijuana detox program surrounded by supportive professionals who specialize in addiction treatment and substance abuse, not just addiction in general.
 Contact us today at (678) 771-6411 and we will walk you through the process today.